UK Employee-First Support • Plain English • Evidence-led

 5) I was dismissed by WhatsApp/email.
 Is that valid?

 The method can matter, especially if no fair process happened.
-Save screenshots and the full message thread, and write down the timeline that led to dismissal.
+Save screenshots and the full thread, and write down the timeline that led to dismissal.

 6) They said “resign or be sacked”.
 What does that mean for me?